Advanced Orthopedics and Sports Medicine

 and portion of iliocostalis lumborum.
 Local muscles are shorter in length and closer to axis or

-rotation while the global muscles have no direct attachment on the spine.
+rotation while the global muscles have no direct attachment on the spin

 morning) it would be unwise to perform full range spinal motions (bending) shortly after rising